Methodology and data sources

 - We do not visit, photograph, or inspect any property.

-- We do not adjust comparables for differences BCAD does not record (interior condition, recent renovations, deferred maintenance, view, traffic exposure, school assignment, lot orientation, etc.).
+- We do not adjust comparables for differences the appraisal district does not record (interior condition, recent renovations, deferred maintenance, view, traffic exposure, school assignment, lot orientation, etc.).

-- We do not use MLS data, recent sale data, or any non-BCAD valuation source.
+- We do not use MLS data, recent sale data, or any non-CAD valuation source.

 - We do not run a market-value appraisal, a hedonic regression, or any model the ARB would recognize as an appraisal under USPAP.